Lenovo Laptop

 Lenovo ThinkPad X230 Disassembly (Clean Cooling Fan, Remove Keyboard)

-Looking for more funny teardown?
+Looking for more funny teardowns?
 Follow us on Facebook for all the latest repair news.

-Remove eight screws from the bottom case.
+Remove the eight screws from the bottom case.

-Lift up the keyboard.
+Lift the keyboard

 Disconnect the keyboard cable and remove the keyboard.

-Unlock and pull out the touchpad cable.
+Pull out the touchpad cable

-Remove two screws securing the keyboard bezel.
+Remove the two screws securing the keyboard bezel.

 Now, you can remove the keyboard bezel.